LiweiHou/awesome-continual-learning/README.md

 ## Replay-based
-> store a subset of data from previous tasks for future rehearsal via experience replay, representation consolidation or constrained optimization.
+> store a subset of data from previous tasks for future rehearsal via experience replay, representation consolidation or constrained optimization.
 The data can be either stored directly or synthesized by generative models.

 ### Memory replay